 Don't know if it's them, but in March 1952, the "Do-Re-Me Trio" was listed as being part of a revue in a Paris Music hall.
 The same act ("musical zanies") was mentioned in a November 1960 blurb.
 My guess is that it's not them.

-July 1952 found the group at the Cabana Club in Philadelphia (it was touted as the first time a major R&B unit had played the club).
+In June 1952, they appeared at the Pine Room in Wilmington, Delaware ("Al Stubby Russell At The Piano").
+July found them at the Cabana Club in Philadelphia (it was touted as the first time a major R&B unit had played the club).
 This was followed, in September, by a single release on Rainbow (as the "Do-Ray-Me Trio").
 One side is the almost unbearably delightful "She Would Not Yield" (which has 26 rhymes for "temptation"); it's flip is "I'm Used To You."

 The first release on Variety (owned by the group) is from around 1953.
 It was a reprise of "I'm Used To You," backed with "Oo-Wee."
 This time, they billed themselves as the "Do Re Mi Trio."
 Again, my feeling is that these records were pressed up to be sold at their performances.